 At A Glance:

-The 4 Best Coffee Sweets
+The 4 Best Coffee Candies

 Well-balanced, nuanced, and complex, a well-brewed cup of coffee is a wonderful thing.
 Grinding, brewing, and drinking coffee is a meditative experience that makes the most hectic days bearable.
-But sometimes, that caffeinated moment of zen gets lost in the shuffle of a busy morning.
+But sometimes, that caffeinated moment of Zen gets lost in the shuffle of a busy morning.

 The best coffee candy saves the day when you want real coffee flavour without the process.
-Whether you like hard sweets, chocolate, or caramel with a chewy coffee centre, there’s a perfect coffee candy on this list.
+Whether you like hard candy, chocolate, or caramel with a chewy coffee centre, there’s a perfect coffee candy on this list.

 Kopiko is one of the most popular brands of hard coffee candies, and this variety pack lets you indulge in both of their famous flavours.
 The Coffee flavour is like a sweetened espresso with a strong coffee taste and caffeine hit.
 Unwrap the Cappuccino sweets, and you’ll find a layer of coffee candy topped with a layer of sweet creamy candy.
 It’s just like your favourite cafe drink and with half the caffeine of the Coffee flavour.

-Coffee Sweets Buying Guide
+Coffee Candy Buying Guide

 When shopping for the best coffee candies, it’s easy to feel overwhelmed by choice.
-Short of trying every coffee-flavoured sweet under the sun, how do you know which works best for you and your palate?
+Short of trying every coffee-flavoured candy under the sun, how do you know which works best for you and your palate?
 Keep reading for our guide to picking out the best coffee candy.

 Coffee candy comes in either bulk packaging, gift boxes, or travel-size packages.
-The type of packaging you choose should depend on whether you plan to share or keep the candies in your personal stash.
+The type of packaging you choose should depend on whether you plan to share or to keep the candies in your personal stash.